IBM/sage/README.md

 ### 3. Improve data quality of an existing FT data (WIP)

-Apply post-processing rules that are currently available for ansible-wisdom-service to an existing FT data
+Apply post-processing rules that are currently available in ansible-wisdom-service to an existing FT data